 Interested in getting involved with the sustainability movement on campus?
-Check out the links below:
+Check out the possibilities below:

 Riding the bus reduces your carbon footprint, saves money, and allows use of your commuting time to read, relax, and enjoy the scenery

 In 2009, a coalition of the Green Team, the Students for Justice and Peace, the Biology Club, the Biology Department and the Environmental Studies Program proposed the creation of an organic food production garden on the University of St. Thomas campus.
 The proposal was approved in the fall and the garden was planted in late spring of 2010 in the backyard of 2140 Summit Ave.
-24 separate vegtable plots were planted in a way that tested whether more diverse plant groupings would increase garden productivityfootprint.
-At the end of the summer, over 300 lbs of produce from the garden was delivered to the Emergency Foodshelf Network in New Hope.
-The Stewardship Garden set up a facebook page where the community may get a look of the volunteer student involvement.
+This past 2014 summer, there were 32 vegetable plots planted in the new location south of Brady Educational Center.
+The plots were planted with various combinations of compost, no compost, organic-synthetic-or-no fertilizer. mulched or unmulched, wetter or dryer plots to see what combination may increase garden health and productivity.
+This past summer, over 2500 lbs of produce from the garden was delivered to area foodshelves and sold at the Friday Stewardship Garden market on Friday afternoons outside ASC.
+Updates on the Stewardship Garden may be found on their facebook page with photos and events.

 The Green Team exists to "challenge St. Thomas to be a more ecologically sound campus and to raise environmental awareness within our community, both on and off campus."
 The group each semester sponsors the Mississippi River Clean-up in cooperation with the DNR Adopt-a-River program. it also regularly organizes educational activities, which have included the Earth Week Symposium, camp outs and yearly field trips to the Will Steger compound in northern Minnesota and the Anathoth Community Farm, a Luck, Wisconsin, commune focused on maintaining a negative carbon footprint.

 The Green Team welcomes new teammates.
-If you are interested in more information, contact Green Team President, Eric Hsu.
+If you are interested in more information, contact Green Team Chairs, Abbie Lukowicz or Nathan Beacom

 The USG Student Sustainability Committee (SSC) works with the campus community and surrounding St. Paul area to address sustainability issues.
 As part of the Undergraduate Student Government, the SSC strives to collaborate with other environmentally-conscious clubs and organizations, as well as the UST Sustainability Committee, to take up sustainable initiatives at our institution.
 The SSC has organized events, games, and informational resources during UST's annual celebration of Earth week, the week of April 22nd.
 It has also worked with Student Orientation and Campus and Residence Life to educate incoming students and resident assistants on eco-consciousness.
 Further, it aims to reduce UST's carbon footprint and focuses on establishing a more environmentally-minded community both on and off campus.

-For more information about the USG Sustainability Committee and it's bottled water initiative, contact committee chair: Jesse Stock
+For more information about the USG Sustainability Committee and it's bottled water initiative, contact committee chair: Margaret Chelsvig

 BEAST is Bicycle Enthusiasts at St. Thomas, promotes bike culture on the UST campus and in the broader local community by: creating a community bike space, advocating for bikers, supporting commuting by bike, providing maintenance, and safety education.
 The group also seeks to connect with other bike organizations beyond campus.